vacuas/SNOVA-OQS/KAT/README.md

 # KAT files for SNOVA

-The file `KAT-SHAKE256` in this folder contains the official 64 byte SHAKE256 digests of the KAT response (.rsp) files.
+The file `KAT-SHAKE256` in this folder contains 24 byte SHAKE256 digests of the KAT response (.rsp) files.
 The input request file `PQCsignKAT_SNOVA.req` is the same for all parameter sets.
-The KAT files can also be downloaded at https://github.com/PQCLAB-SNOVA/SNOVA_KAT

 To generate a digest use e.g.
 ```